zanzo420/vanilla-questing/readme.md

 ```

 ## Quest type formatting
 For the engine to fetch IDs correctly, standalone quests only require the name of the quest while chain quests require a second property that defines  which part should be fetched.
 Elite, dungeon, escort and random drop quests should also be tagged with their corresponding letter for readability, but it's not mandatory.
+Remember, stick to lowercase!

 * **P#**: Part # of a chain quest.
 * **E**: Elite quest